Content marketing is helping e-commerce brands like never before.

 - Telling stories, sharing experiences, and being more transparent

-- Creating content resources and presentations that can’t be easily repurposed by another person or brand
+- Creating content resources that can’t be easily repurposed by another person or brand

 - Focusing more on quality and actual value, as opposed to quantity or output

-- Hiring skilled writers and journalists to create compelling stories and epic content resources
+- Hiring skilled agencies to create compelling stories and epic content resources

-- Focusing less on product promotion, and more on helping people, supporting movements, and authentically engaging in the communities they serve.
+- Focusing less on product promotion, and more on helping people

-- Being hyper-focused when it comes to measuring performance and success, digging into analytics, launching a/b tests, setting goals, and tracking KPIs.
+- Being hyper-focused when it comes to measuring performance and success

 In order continue getting value from your content marketing efforts, you need to make changes.
 The outline provided in the previous section provides some insight into what some of those changes might be from a high-level strategic perspective, but what do the changes actually look like when put into practice?